brianweet/brianweet.github.io/_posts/2015-03-24-implement-touch-model.md

 I decided to use the touch points to estimate the parameters of a bivariate Gaussian (normal) distribution.
 The idea started with a paper by [Antti Oulasvirta et al.][antti] where they used Gaussian distributions and calculate the distance to a key like this
 $$ P\left( K \;\middle\vert\; T \right) = \exp (- \frac{d_k^2}{\sigma_k^2}  ) $$
 With \\( d_{k} \\) as the Euclidean distance of a touch point to the center of key \\(k\\) and \\( \sigma_{k} \\) as the variance of the touch point distribution around the key center. \\( \sigma_{k} \\) is a parameter that they estimated from training data.
 So for every new touch point, they calculate the probability of that touch point belonging to any given key.
-I am going to something similar however I will also use the correlation between the x and y coordinates.
+I am going to implement something similar however I will also use the correlation between the x and y coordinates.

 #### Bivariate normal distributions
 A nice way to visualize bivariate normal distributions is to plot their isocontours (or elevation contours).
 The distributions have distinctive shapes based on their parameters.
 The pictures below shows the three different variations.